ezequielabregu/code-that-sounds/book-kanban.md

 - Think and Add more creative examples and exercises in synthesis chapter.
 - Add image captions and tables.
-- Reference images from internet or with third-party owners.
 - Numerate patches according to the chapter and section.
 - Numerate tables according to the chapter and section.